PrincetonUniversity/gpu_programming_intro/setup.md

-# A Primer on GPU Programming
+# Introduction to GPU Programming

 ## Setup for live workshop